CUCyber/presentations/misc/host-security.md

 	- Coming down in price and up in capacity

 Note:
-* Has to copy data already store on the backup appliance
+* Has to copy data already stored on the backup appliance
 * Tape drives themselves are pricey